Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 – The quote-to-job conversion and on-site payment collection are solid.

-- ServiceM8 integrates natively with Xero and QuickBooks Online, which matters if your accountant uses either.
+– ServiceM8 integrates natively with Xero and QuickBooks Online.
+This matters if your accountant uses either one.

 What to watch:

-- The pay-per-job model can become expensive faster than you’d expect if you book a lot of smaller, quick jobs (think: repeat service calls at $75 each versus larger installs).
+– The pay-per-job model can become expensive faster than you’d expect.
+This happens if you book a lot of smaller, quick jobs.
+Think: repeat service calls at $75 each versus larger installs.

-Best for: Low-volume solo contractors (under 15 jobs/week) who want to pay proportionally to their activity, and iPhone users specifically.
+Best for: Low-volume solo contractors (under 15 jobs/week) who want to pay proportionally to their activity. iPhone users specifically.

 Square Appointments + Square Invoicing — Free to Low Cost

 Square’s combination of Appointments and Invoicing is the most underrated option for certain solo contractors.
-Square Appointments is free for individuals (as of 2026), and Square Invoicing is free with a per-transaction fee on payments.
+Square Appointments is free for individuals (as of 2026).
+Square Invoicing is free with a per-transaction fee on payments.

 What works well: